Toast the New Year with this delicious Irish champagne recipe.

-But for some reason that I've never fully understood but am quite willing to enjoy, Prosecco consistently succeeds where so many of Champagne's imitators fail: It's crisp, dry, fresh and fizzy, a delicious wine for a summer aperitif or even at the dinner table.
+But for some reason that I've never fully understood but am quite willing to enjoy, Prosecco consistently succeeds where so many of Champagne's imitators fail: It's crisp, dry, fresh and fizzy, a delicious wine for an aperitif or even at the dinner table.

 You'll occasionally see still or lightly sparkling Proseccos, but most of it comes fully carbonated under a Champagne-style cork that flies out with a similar pop.

 Don't make the mistake of comparing Prosecco with Champagne - it's a different wine with a different personality at a decidedly different price.
 Look for Prosecco in the range from less than $10 to, at the outside, under $20.

 Read more: Raise a glass!
 The top best Irish toasts

 For style, quality and value, I would choose any random Prosecco in an instant over most Spanish cavas, American low-end sparkling wines or any other bubbly in this price range.

 A simple pilaf-style chicken-and-rice dinner seasoned with lots of tarragon, ginger and garlic made a splendid match, enlivened by a splash of fresh lemon juice stirred into the dish at serving time.